Horizon-LEAD/irtx-parcels-jsprit-connector/README.md

 # IRTX Synthetic parcels to JSprit connector

 ## TODO
-- Clean environment.yml

 - Provide static input to INLECOM (so no need to run upstream models for testing)
+- Generate the standard cases for downstream testing

 - Test that all of this works smoothly with the provided data
-- Generate the standard cases for downstream testing
-- Add JSON

-TODO:
-- Test once that all of this works well
-- Prepare the static input for INLECOM
-- Generate the standard cases for downstream testing
-- Clean environment.yml
-- Add JSON

 ## Introduction